austincrim/austincrim.com-astro/src/content/posts/web-storage.md

 # Why

 I think you should store data in your user's browser.
-Or at least thinking about it.
+Or at least consider it.

-So many web apps today introduce latency, errors, and loading spinners in order to pass tiny blobs of JSON back and forth from a server.
-These packets are usually in the realm of 10s of kilobytes.
+Many web apps today introduce latency, errors, and slow interactions in order to pass tiny blobs of JSON back and forth from a server.
+These packets are usually in the 10s kilobytes.
+TODO insert example.
+I want you to consider whether that architecture is always the right choice for your entire app.
+While reading this (and you will read to the end, right?), think about the experiences you could build if the relevant data was always at your fingertips.

+You might be thinking, "this just sounds like another caching layer", and you would be right!
+Good job.
+It might sound difficult to manage, but come on, how hard can cache invalidation be?

 # A note about data durability

-The data you store in a browser is ultimately in your users' hands.
-Like anything you ship to a user, there's a chance they are going to screw it up.
-At any time, a user can hit the "Clear browser storage" button which will wipe out most of the storage mechanisms I mention below.
+The data you store in a browser is ultimately in your users' hands and, like anything you ship to a user, there's a chance they are going to screw it up.
+At any time, they can hit the "Clear browser storage" button which will wipe out most of the storage mechanisms I mention below.

-This means that browser storage should usually _enhance_ the user experience rather than define it.
+This means that browser storage should usually _enhance_ the user experience rather than create it.
 Storing data in the browser should be viewed as another kind of progressive enhancement.

+You _can_ tell the browser your data is important by opting in to [**persistent mode**](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager/persist), but this only prevents the browser from automatically evicting your data if the [storage quota](#browser-storage-quotas) is getting low.
+The user can still remove data at any time.

 ## The Safari problem

+_Thanks to Kent C. Dodds for [calling this to my attention.](https://x.com/kentcdodds/status/1820638244041802016)_

 **Safari** in particular has a reputation of ditching your stored data at seemingly random intervals.
 This is due to their ["Intelligent Tracking Prevention"](https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/) feature.
 If a user hasn't interacted with a given site for seven days, Safari will automatically clear most forms of browser storage used by that site.
 Each user interaction will reset this clock, though, so regular users of your app shouldn't be affected.